HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 As of today, only 10% of the websites use WebP, which is already better than [last year](../2021/media#format-adoption) but far from ideal.
 This could be a huge opportunity and help reduce the overall weight of images.
 AVIF is even further behind, only slightly over 0% but we can hope this figure will rise in the coming years.

-##### Responsiveness/size/quality
+##### Responsiveness, size, and quality

-As a growing proportion of users browse the web on various devices (mostly smartphones but also game consoles, smart watches, tablets, etc), you should aim to deliver images of the right size (and weight) for each of them.
+As a growing proportion of users browse the web on various devices (mostly smartphones but also game consoles, smart watches, tablets, etc), you should aim to deliver images of the right size—and weight—for each of them.
 After all, this is one of the major topics of responsive design and developers have lots of tools to automate this.

-Also remember that you don't need a quality of more than 85% since the human eye won't detect a difference above this.
-Reducing quality to 85% might help reduce the size of images.
+Also remember that you often don't need a quality of more than 85% since the human eye won't detect a difference above this.
+Reducing quality to 85% will help reduce the size of images.

 {{ figure_markup(
   image="responsive-image-types.png",